 Reviewer 1

 Because of the length of this review (which we found very helpful!), we have not explicitly reproduced all of the reviewer’s comments.
 Instead, we have summarized our responses to the reviewer’s major suggestions.
 We have also included a point-by-point response to minor comments not encompassed by the major suggestions.
-We do not explicitly address the typos or grammatical changes suggested by the reviewer, but have followed the reviewer’s recommendations in virtually all cases.
+We do not recap each of the typos or grammatical changes suggested by the reviewer, but have followed the reviewer’s recommendations and corrected these in all cases.

 Major / General